rkt/rkt/Documentation/networking/overview.md

 }
 ```

-For more information about DHCP plugin, see the [CNI docs][cni-dhcp].
+For more information about the DHCP plugin, see the [CNI docs][cni-dhcp].

 [cni-dhcp]: https://github.com/appc/cni/blob/master/Documentation/dhcp.md